vivin82/Sentinex-safety-robot/README.md

-# Robotics & Automation Portfolio
-**Author:** Vivin Viju | M.Tech in Robotics and Automation

-Welcome to my engineering portfolio.
-This single repository contains the source code, ROS workspaces, hardware schematics, and simulation files for my work in robotics, embedded systems, computer vision, and mechanical design.

----

-## 🚀 Featured Project: Sentinex (Factory Safety Compliance Robot)
+Sentinex (Factory Safety Compliance Robot)
 *Directory: `/sentinex`*

 Sentinex is a 4WD autonomous mobile robot designed to monitor industrial workspaces and ensure personnel are complying with safety gear protocols.
 By fusing LiDAR-based spatial awareness with a YOLO-driven computer vision pipeline, the rover navigates active environments to detect the presence of hardhats and high-visibility safety vests.